protofALk/Soup.io-downloader/README.markdown

 # What is Soup.IO Downloader

-A node.js programm to download all Pictures from a Soup.IO RSS feed and puts the original source into the metadata of the picture.
+A node.js programm to download all your images from your Soup.IO RSS feed to a local harddrive.
+Optionally you can also save some metadata in a textfile for each image (like the original source of the image).

 ## Get your rss first